Spanish and Identity

 Here you will find information about my work on Spanish and identity.

-Buck, M., del Bosque, B., & Zavala, E. (To be submitted, exp.
+Buck, M., del Bosque, B., & Zavala, E. (forthcoming, exp.
 2026).
 Beyond the confines of a definition: How Heritage speakers understand, define, and live “inherited” multilingualism.
 In S. McKinnon, P. Requena, W. Chappell, & I. Moyna (Eds.), A language without borders: Studies on Spanish in a multilingual world.
 Routledge.

 Abstract: